Moulden History, Family Crest & Coats of Arms

 Moulden is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Moulden family lived in Devon.
 The name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Meules in Calvados, in the arrondisement of Lisieux in the canton of Orbec, Normandy.

 Early Origins of the Moulden family

-Devon where they were under tenants of Baldwin FitzGilbert, Sheriff of Devon.
-Typical of the family's early benevolence, the parish of Skirbeck in Lincolnshire was the site of an early hospital.
 "An hospital for ten persons, founded here in honour of St. Leonard, was given in 1230 by Sir Thomas Multon, Knt., to the Knights Hospitallers of St. John of Jerusalem, who dedicated it anew to St. John the Baptist.
 In the time of Edward II., its revenue was sufficient for the maintenance of four priests, of twenty people in the infirmary, and for the daily relief of forty more at the gate."

 Important Dates for the Moulden family

-Another 293 words (21 lines of text) covering the years 1634, 1582, 1638, 1624, 1634, 1628, 1576 and 1661 are included under the topic Early Moulden History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Moulden research.
+Another 177 words (13 lines of text) covering the years 1634, 1591, 1617, 1616, 1582, 1638, 1624, 1634, 1628, 1576 and 1661 are included under the topic Early Moulden History in all our PDF Extended History products and printed products wherever possible.